 At Runshaw, we want all our students to reach their full potential.
-For our most able students, this means achieving A* grades at A Level, gaining a place at a prestigious university and developing their passion for their subject.
+For our most able students, this means developing their passion for particular subjects, achieving A* grades at A Level, then gaining a place at a prestigious university, on a graduate apprenticeship or in a competitive career.

-The Horizons programme starts early, with many opportunities available while students are still at high school, beginning in Year 9.
-On enrolling at Runshaw, there are many further opportunities available depending on students’ individual interests and needs.
-For example, Oxbridge and prestigious universities support, subject-specific academies, academic support tutorials, and a wide range of enrichment activities.
+On enrolling at Runshaw, there are many further options available depending on students’ individual interests and needs.
+For example, Oxbridge and prestigious universities support, subject-specific academies, online CV development and a wide range of enrichment, volunteering and experience of work activities.
+Please read on to find out more!

 “Make the horizon your goal; it will always be ahead of you!”